empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

 shops have 6 items, and are restocked daily
 - one is always a permanent +1 life (3, 5, 7, 9...)
 1 stock
 - one is halved hint cost (3, 6, 11, 19, 25, 42). the hint costs themselves go: (100, 50, 25, 12.5, 6.25, 3.125, 1.5625) 1 stock
-- two are major progression items (4, +1 per finished player) 1 stock each
+- four are major progression items (4, +1 per finished player) 1 stock each
+  - logically require 1/4 (rounded down) of existing money
-- two are useful/minor progression items (2, +0.5 per finished player, rounded up) 1 stock
+- four are useful/minor progression items (2 cost) 1 stock
   - should a slot lose all possible stock, it will be replaced with one of the following:
     - temp life refills: (1, +2 cost per additional one purchased per run) 3 stock
     - temp filler item: (1, +1 cost per additional of that particular filler item purchased per run) 3 stock
 - reroll is (5, +2 cost per reroll per day)
-- send X random traps is (X = 8 + uses) cash is (+1 cash, +0.1 cash per use, not rounded) all prices increase every time a player finishes
+- send X random traps is (X = 8 + uses) cash is (+1 cash, +0.2 cash per use, not rounded) all prices increase by 1 every time a player finishes

 # current status